RDxR10/Proof101-Mini-Project/README.md

 ### `BitVec 256` instead of `Nat`

-The proof was previously attempted using Cantor pairing over `Nat`.
+The proof was previously explored using Cantor pairing over `Nat`.
 But it was rejected due to its bijectivity and fully invertible nature.
 Instead, `BitVec 256` was used to model fixed-size hash outputs.
 So `H` remains uninterpreted (and thus `noncomputable`).

 ### `HashModel` typeclass instead of loose axioms